Skip to content

 • Declarative problem definition — variables, objectives, constraints, and domain knowledge as immutable Pydantic models

-• Automated surrogate training — XGBoost/LightGBM ensembles with Optuna HPO and conformal prediction intervals
+• Automated surrogate training — XGBoost, LightGBM, GP, and TabICL ensembles with Optuna HPO and conformal prediction intervals

 • Built-in explainability — SHAP, PDP/ICE, feature importance, trade-off analysis, what-if predictions